mrzaxaryan/Position-Independent-Runtime/article.md

     This method adds extra code and complexity, depends on unstable compiler behavior, and can easily break under optimization.
 As a result, it is unreliable and does not scale well for real‑world shellcode.

-* **Problem 1.3:** Using floating‑point arithmetic in C‑generated shellcode introduces additional issues, as floating‑point constants are typically emitted into read‑only data sections such as `.rdata`.
+* **Problem:** Using floating‑point arithmetic in C‑generated shellcode introduces additional issues, as floating‑point constants are typically emitted into read‑only data sections such as `.rdata`.
 In a loaderless execution environment, these sections are not available, causing generated code to reference invalid memory.
 Consequently, floating‑point operations cannot be relied upon for safe, position‑independent shellcode execution.

-* **Solution 1.3:** The well-known solution is to represent floating‑point values using their hexadecimal (IEEE‑754) representation and then cast this value to a double at runtime:
+* **Solution:** The well-known solution is to represent floating‑point values using their hexadecimal (IEEE‑754) representation and then cast this value to a double at runtime:

     ```
     uint64 f = 0x3426328629; // IEEE‑754 representation